Vermeille/Torchelie/README.md

 Torchélie is my personal set of helpers, layers, visualization tools and whatnots that I build around PyTorch.

+Feel free to use this code or just even copy paste the bits you need.
+If you want to submit a PR, you're welcome, but talk to me first as I may not accept it if I don't think the value I get is not worth the maintenance cost.
+This is my own set of helpers that I share, not a PyTorch library that tries to fit everyone's use.

 ## `torchelie.utils`

 Functions: